Hierarchical Models for Independence Structures of Networks: Network models based on undirected hierarchical models

 \subsection{Hierarchical Erd\"{o}s-R\'{e}nyi models}

-\paragraph{Erd\"{o}s-R\'{e}nyi models.} In Erd\"{o}s-R\'{e}nyi models, it is assumed that edges occur independently, and the probabilities $p_{ij}$ of observing an edge between nodes $i$ and $j$ are all equal to $p$.
+In Erd\"{o}s-R\'{e}nyi models, it is assumed that ties occur independently, and the probabilities $p_{ij}$ of observing a tie between nodes $i$ and $j$ are all equal to $p$.
 Hence the probability of observing a network is

-In order to come up with an Erd\"{o}s-R\'{e}nyi type model that captures the independence structure implied by a given $D$, we generalize this model in the sense that the model for the baseline, where the dependency graph is the null graph, is the same as the model above.
-This implies that, in this case, one can consider $\tilde{u}_{ij}=e^{q x_{ij}}$, where $q=\log(\frac{p}{1-p})$, and leave $(1-p)^{{n \choose 2}}$ in the normalizing constant $\tilde{u}$.
+In order to come up with an Erd\"{o}s-R\'{e}nyi type model that captures the independence structure implied by a given $D$, we generalize this model in the sense that the model for the baseline, where the dependency graph is the null graph, i.e.\ a graph with no edges, is the same as the model above.
+This implies that, in this case, one can consider $\tilde{u}_{ij}=e^{q x_{ij}}$, where $q=\log(p/(1-p))$, and leave $(1-p)^{{n \choose 2}}$ in the normalizing constant $\tilde{u}$.

-\paragraph{Definition of hierarchical Erd\"{o}s-R\'{e}nyi models.} In order to define the hierarchical Erd\"{o}s-R\'{e}nyi model, we set the following constraints on parameters in the model in (\ref{eq:05}) that conform with the constraints in Erd\"{o}s-R\'{e}nyi model.
+In order to define the hierarchical Erd\"{o}s-R\'{e}nyi model, we set the following constraints on parameters in the model in (\ref{eq:05}) that conform with the constraints in Erd\"{o}s-R\'{e}nyi model.
 The remaining parameters after setting the constraints are denoted by the vector of parameters $q$ and a single parameter $t$.

-An interpretation of the parameters is provided in the next subsection.
-Notice that $q^{(r)}$ are hierarchical in the sense that $q^{(r)}=0$ implies that $q^{(r+1)}=0$.
-In the saturated model, which corresponds to the line graph of the network base $G_n$, the number of parameters is $n$, and for dependency graphs with maximal clique size $d<n$, the number of parameters is $d+1$.
+An interpretation of the parameters is provided below.
+The hierarchical feature of the model is such that $q^{(r)}=0$ implies that $q^{(r+1)}=0$.
+In the saturated model, which corresponds to the line graph of the random network $K_n$, the number of parameters is $n$, and for dependency graphs with maximal clique of size $d<n$, the number of parameters is $d+1$.